 It can be difficult to tell what is normal and what is not after having a baby.
 Having some pain, bleeding and discharge is normal.
 However, if things seem to be changing or becoming worse, let your midwife or doctor know as soon as possible.

 Are any tests needed?

 Usually the diagnosis is assumed from the typical symptoms and signs in a woman who has just had a baby.
 Your pulse rate, blood pressure and temperature will be checked by your midwife or doctor.
-The midwife or doctor will feel your tummy and may do an internal examination.
+The midwife or doctor will feel your tummy and may do an internal vaginal examination.
 A blood test may be needed, or some swabs from the vagina.
 Your urine may also be tested for infection.